 - Health insurance providers are generally prepaid before the next month of services.
 In effect you’ll get a bill in late January requiring the employer to pay in February for March’s insurance.
-So employee deductions in February are for March protection.
+Employee deductions in February are for March protection.
 Make sure employees understand this accounting procedure.
 In addition when an employee terminates you will need to track this particular expense.
 A lapse in service due to poor accounting is grounds for a civil claim.
-So monitor this individualized accounting closely.
+Monitor this individualized accounting closely.

 - If exempt of income tax free method is used then at year end total gross wages on the W-3 will not match wages reported for all labor wage lines.
 This is because not all the wages are taxable for income, Social Security and Medicare as illustrated in the fully exempt and income tax free column.

 In general health insurance is the most complicated of all the benefits offered to employees.
 It makes sense, the plans are different; costs are different and payroll cycles are different too.
 Remember this benefit is the most expensive one out there.